With the result that neither of the assistant directors was qualified for the new position!

-Over the years we ate up several of the FR80/A disk drives, possibly due to the high altitude.
+Over the years we ate up several of the FR80/A disk drives, possibly due to our high altitude (7200 feet).
 We also blew out many of the 20-kV power supplies, and a distressing number of PLSs.
 This made us glad for the service contract, though it still cost a lot of money.
 I was never very impressed with the quality of their software, though they did fix most of the bugs I reported.

-What I can't remember at this moment is how many CPUs the various cybers had.
-I do believe the 730 had a single CPU, and that the 840 had two CPUs.
-Not sure if the 835 had two!
+What I can't remember at this moment is how many CPUs the various Cybers had.
+I believe the 730 had a single CPU, and that the 840 had two CPUs.
+I'm not sure if the 835 had two.

 Before we received the 840, I was sent off to CDC to be certain that our boot tape (called the deadstart tape) would actually work on the 840.
 We didn't want any surprises.
 CDC had an interesting demo system which could become an 840, 850, or 860 at the flip of two toggle switches.
 The story I heard was that these three systems were basically the same hardware, just different microcode.
 The 840 microcode had lots of no-ops embedded, the 850 had fewer, and the 860 had none.
 To keep a "pirate" site from running stolen 860 microcode on an 840, a few of the address bus bits were swapped around between the three models.
 So, to upgrade an 840, one had to make a small hardware change (move some of the wire-wrapped lines) as well as obtain new microcode.
 So, it was easy to make a demo system that could become any of the three models.
 (There may have been a bit more than this when upgrading, like tuning and "auditing" critical timing paths).